TonyBoy56/friday_project8/readme.md

 * 2. Test Method that tests for passing a user's word to the 'AcqureUserWord' method.
   * Input: "word".
   * Test failure, or test success.

+* 3. Test Method that tests for passing a user's sentence to the 'AcqureUserSentence' method.
+  * Input: "This is a test sentence.".
+  * Test failure, or test success.

 ## Setup/Installation Requirements